animatlabs/animatlabs.github.io/_posts/2022-04-02-ef-core-managing-configurations-migrations.md

         Console.WriteLine(course.Title);
 ```

-If we observe closely above, we built the database context options with the actual connection string to the database and the migration assembly name and performed migration on the very first call that we made to the database, or how the migrations are done on the conventional bases.
+If we observe closely above, we built the database context options with the actual connection string to the database and the migration assembly name and performed migration on the very first call that we made to the database, or how the migrations are done on conventional bases.

 #### CI/CD Centric

 In this style, we pre-assume that the scripts we generated above have been executed either by the pipelines or any other way, but before we deploy the application.
-Therefore, there is no need for us to have migrations loaded into the actual application and for the same reason, you would see that the project refers to the `DataAccess` project and no reference for migrations exist!
+Therefore, there is no need for us to have migrations loaded into the actual application and for the same reason, you would see that the project refers to the `DataAccess` project and no reference for migrations exists!

 {% include figure image_path="/assets/images/posts/2022-04-02/AppWithoutMigration.jpg" alt="Application Project Structure" caption="Application project without migrations" %}